VirtuslabWorkshops/terraform-workshop/labs/Lab03.md

       resource_group_name  = local.rg_group_name
     }
     ```

-    - in [`main.tf`](../terraform/aks/main.tf) add AKS cluster definition which uses reference to Resource group and has default node pool deployed to dedicated subnet.
+    - in [`main.tf`](infra/aks/main.tf) add AKS cluster definition which uses reference to a Resource Group and has default node pool deployed in the dedicated subnet.
     AKS will use `SystemAssigned` identity which simplifies management.

     ```terraform
     resource "azurerm_kubernetes_cluster" "aks" {
       name                = "aks-${local.postfix}"